Why some of us are bad at maths

 Twelve colouring pencils

-Now, imagine you couldn’t figure out numerosity correctly, no matter how many or how few items you had.
+Imagine you couldn’t figure out numerosity correctly, no matter how many or how few items you had.
 It would disrupt even the fundamentals of maths, right?
 You wouldn’t be able to tell how many of anything you had, and you’d also get knock-on effects when you tried to do maths: 2 + 3 might be 5, or it might be 17.

-So, if you are bad with numbers, don’t despair: it is possible to get better.
-If you’re struggling with numbers, or you’re teaching or parenting someone who is, Butterworth and Laurillard have made their number games available for free here.
+If you are bad with numbers, don’t despair: it may be possible to reduce the effects of dyscalculia through games that train you to be better at counting and manipulating numbers.
 And if you are good at maths, don’t be too smug: it’s largely the environment you’re in that’s made you that way!

 Got a question that only psychology can answer?
 Talk to me!